audrasmi/RFFLSCAD/threading.scad.md

 `pitch`         | Length between threads.
 `left_handed`   | if true, create left-handed threads.
 Default = false `bevel`         | if true, bevel the thread ends.
+Default: false `bevel1`        | if true, bevel the axis-negative end of the thread.
+Default: false `bevel2`        | if true, bevel the axis-positive end of the thread.
 Default: false `internal`      | If true, make this a mask for making internal threads.
 `slop`          | printer slop calibration to allow for tight fitting of parts.
 Default: `PRINTER_SLOP` `orient`        | Orientation of the rod.
 Use the `ORIENT_` constants from `constants.scad`.
 Default: `ORIENT_Z`.